Through July 10th, enjoy an additional $500 savings per couple on ANY journey!

 Vienna as you like it, and a private Kursalon concert

 Join an onboard lecture this morning on "Musical Vienna" prior to venturing to Austria's grand capital.
-Then you'll experience another Unforgettable Moment on your choice of two tours: either the Museum of Art History or Schönbrunn Palace, a UNESCO World Heritage Site that is one of the grandest of European castles.
+Then you'll experience another unforgettable moment on your choice of two tours: either the Museum of Art History or Schönbrunn Palace, a UNESCO World Heritage Site that is one of the grandest of European castles.
 With the afternoon at leisure, perhaps you can schedule a visit to a spa in Vienna through our Vantage Concierge Service, or take one of the complimentary shipboard bicycles.
-Unforgettable Moment: This evening, you’ll be treated to a private classical music concert at the Kursalon.
+This evening, you’ll be treated to a private classical music concert at the Kursalon.

-Back on board ship, dancers will entertain you and welcome you up into the crowd to enjoy some fancy stepping, too.
+Back on board ship, dancers will entertain you and welcome you up into the crowd to learn the waltz and enjoy some fancy stepping, too.

-Relax as your ship cruises the Danube River through the scenic Wachau Valley, now designated a UNESCO World Heritage Landscape.
-As you take in the romantic views of hilltop castles, ancient monasteries, and terraced vineyards, you'll cruise by the wine town of Dürnstein.
+Depart Vienna and settle back to enjoy one of the most scenic stretches of our journey.
+The Cultural Landscape of the Wachau Valley is a UNESCO World Heritage Site, notable for its architecture, vineyards, monasteries, and orchards.
+As you take in the romantic views of hilltop castles and terraced vineyards, you'll cruise by the wine town of Dürnstein.
 In 1192, King Richard the Lionheart of England was imprisoned in the castle that looms above the town.
-Cultural Connection: During the afternoon’s cruising, join your Cruise Director in the lounge for a lively German lesson — pick up a few key words and phrases, to use when interacting with locals.
+Tonight’s dinner will be further enhanced by a pairing and tasting of local wines with commentary.

 Music and pub crawls in picturesque Passau